Alpha-50-group-4-final-project/Group-4-common-repo/Postman Collections/README.md

 ---

 ## Environment and Preconditions
 The application is Dockerized and runs through IntelliJ with a shared database.
-Further environment setup and preconditions are documented in the Test Plan.
+Further environment setup and preconditions are documented in the [Test Plan](https://github.com/Alpha-50-group-4-final-project/Group-4-common-repo/blob/main/Documentation/Test-Plan.md).

+---

+## Newman Reports
+For a detailed guide on how to run Postman collections using Newman and generate reports, please refer to [Newman Reports](./Newman%20Reports/README.md).

 ---